 Columbia Pacific (ColPac) Maritime

-Our mission: is to help you to get a USCG deck license.
-In other words, we provide USCG approved classes for: Master, Mate, and OUPV.
-And likewise, we have classes for: AB, and Radar too.
+Our mission is to help you to get a USCG deck license.
+In other words, we provide USCG approved classes for Master, Mate, and OUPV.
+And likewise, we have AB, Tankerman, and Radar classes too.

 About the school

 Mailing address: PO Box 360, Coos Bay, Oregon 97420.

-Class are from 7:30 AM to close, 7-days a week.
+Class hours are from 7:30 AM to close, 7-days a week.
 That is to say, there is no weekend down time.
-But, The school is closed for some vacation and holiday time.
+But The school is closed for some vacation and holiday time.

 Registration (Call Pat at 503-841-6066)

 To reserve space in a class call Pat at (503) 841-6066.
 Firstly, this requires paying a $200 non-refundable deposit.
 And then, the balance is due one week before the first day of the course.

 Firstly, cancelations made up to 24-hours before the class start time will receive a full refund.
 Minus the $200 deposit.

 NO SHOW – NO CALL – NO REFUND!

 We offer a 10% discount to: veterans, active duty military, and law enforcement.
 Let Pat know that you qualify when you call.
 And then, use your veterans, or law enforcement ID, when you show-up for the course.

 Columbia Pacific (ColPac) Maritime: USCG Approved Courses

 The OUPV, or Operator of Uninspected Passenger Vessel.
 This captain license is limited to six-passengers.
 And can be used inland, OR oceans.

 The Master may carry more than six passengers inland, OR oceans.
 This course includes Mate.
-And, 25 and 50-ton limits as well.
+And the 25 and 50-ton limits as well.

 The AB is for experienced sailors.
 In contrast, the OS is for entry level.

 Towing vessels, and inspected vessels over 300 GRT, require the captain and mates to have radar training.
 But, other captains will benefit from this training too.

-Upgrade a captain license without retaking the full course.
+Upgrade a captain license without retaking the full course again.
 In short, we offer a full range of upgrade courses.
-Including Inland to Near Coastal, Celestial Navigation, and much more.
+Including OUPV to Master, 100 to 200-ton, Inland to Near Coastal, and Celestial Navigation.

-We also offer renewal courses for OUPV, Master, Mate, and Radar.
+Additionally, we also offer renewal courses for OUPV, Master, Mate, and Radar too.

 Merchant Mariner Credential